Explicit Facial Expression Transfer via Fine-Grained Representations: Explicit Facial Expression Transfer

 To facilitate the disentanglement-swap-generation process, a reconstruction loss~\cite{lee2018diverse} is employed:

 where the first and second terms constrain the self-reconstruction and cross-cycle reconstruction, respectively.
-To make the synthesized images look real and indistinguishable from the original images, we impose an image adversarial loss with an image discriminator $D_g$:
+Besides, to make the synthesized images look real and indistinguishable from the original images, we impose an image adversarial loss with a discriminator $D_g$: